A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Background and related work

 An important contribution in this work is that most of the approaches presented above only consider the SNT-case with on-axle hitching, despite that most practical applications have both on-axle and off-axle hitching.
-The off-axle hitching makes the system dynamics for the general $N$-trailer (GNT) much more complicated~\cite{altafini1998general}.
-Since the GNT with car-like tractor is not differentially flat nor feedback equivalent to chained form when $N\geq 2$~\cite{rouchon1993flatness}, the approaches presented above are not applicable.
-To include the G2T with car-like tractor, we presented a probabilistic motion planning approach in~\cite{evestedtLjungqvist2016planning}.
-Even though the motion planner presented in that work is capable of solving several hard problems, the framework lacks all completeness and optimality guarantees that are given by the approach developed in this work.
+The off-axle hitching makes the kinematics for the general $N$-trailer (GNT) more complicated~\cite{altafini1998general}.
+To include the G2T with car-like tractor, we presented a probabilistic motion planner in~\cite{evestedtLjungqvist2016planning}.
+Even though the proposed motion planner is capable of solving several hard problems, the framework lacks all completeness and optimality guarantees that are given by the approach developed in this work.

 The family of motion planning algorithms that belong to the lattice-based motion planning family, can guarantee resolution optimality and completeness~\cite{pivtoraiko2009differentially}.
 In contrast to probabilistic methods, a lattice-based motion planner requires a regular discretization of the vehicle's state-space and is constrained to a precomputed set of feasible motions which, combined, can connect two discrete vehicle states.
 The precomputed motions are called motion primitives and can be generated offline by solving several optimal control problems (OCPs).
 This implies that the vehicle's nonholonomic constraints already have been considered offline and what remains during online planning is a search over the set of precomputed motions.
 Due to its deterministic nature and real-time capabilities, lattice-based motion planning has been used with great success on various robotic platforms~\cite{pivtoraiko2009differentially,BOSSDarpa,CirilloIROS2014,LjungqvistCDC2018,oliveira2018combining} and is therefore the chosen motion planning strategy for this work.